How To Steal Brent Fikowski's Mindset

 How To Develop A Process-Driven Focus: Mind The Gap - instead of focusing on the gap between where you are and where you want to be, become fascinated by the way you improve.
 What can you learn right now to become a better athlete?

-Brent's "mental reset button" is something I've coached all my Inner Athlete Performance Camp athletes to help them maintain the fourth level of the Champ's Mindset, Presence.
+Brent's "mental reset button" is something I've coached all our Digital Mindset Gym athletes to help them maintain the fourth level of the Champ's Mindset, Presence.
 Presence is being in the moment, maintaining a flow state, ignoring the irrelevant and focusing on now.
 When an athlete is present, Intensity Tolerance is more manageable, doubt is more easily eradicated and technique is easier to maintain.

 Distraction, on the other hand, is a shortcut to diminished performance.
 The answer is in practising the skill of regaining presence.
 Fikowski has done this through a form of mindfulness practise where you associate a tactile, audible or mental cue with the refocusing of attention.
 Practised enough, this skill is powerful to turn a disastrous mistake into the smallest of blips on the competition floor.

 He has also worked on developing focus through the well-known mindfulness exercise of imagining writing out the alphabet on a chalkboard without losing focus.
 From what we spoke about in the podcast, this translates to a present and focused training session which is practise for doing exactly the same under the competition pressure.

 How To Become More Present: First, know that the present moment is all you can influence.
 The past and the future are both out of your reach.
 Next, spend 5 minutes a day in a mindfulness practise.
 I like to use the warm up in my training to see how intently I can focus on my breath or another physical stimulus.